a828h/mvc/README.md

 #INSTALATION
-1- go to the public directory and run "php -S localhost:5000"
+1- use mvc.sql file in the root of project and import it in mysql 2- go to the public directory and run "php -S localhost:5000" 3- you can use App/config.php and change it according your system info

 #Available Routes
 1- get localhost:5000/devices -> list of all devices
 2- post localhost:5000/devices -> store device with body {"name" : "xxxx"}